 Automation also requires equipment choices tailored to your plant’s regular operation—there’s no such thing as one-size-fits-all automation machinery.
 Different solutions and platforms are ideal for different situations, so you’ll need to do your research before making these kinds of decisions.
 Luckily, we can help you there.

 As you and your workforce grow accustomed to your automation setup, you can begin expanding where you can and slowly implement more automated processes and tools along the way.

 If you’re upgrading an existing facility with older hardware, you’ll have to consider your boundaries carefully.
 We’ve already talked about automating gradually, but it’s equally as important to figure out how your facility will handle future expansion.
 As with any business, you should always leave room for improvements and future growth.

 When it comes to expanding your facility, what will that look like?
 What should it look like?
 What part numbers, machines, processes, etc. should you implement in the future?
 What are the best ways to accomplish your growth goals, and in what order should you accomplish them?
 What equipment needs to be installed or upgraded before other equipment?

 Facility layout is always a multistep process, whether you’re starting from scratch or updating gradually.
 Planning is an essential part of automating your facility.
-To keep your facility running smoothly and efficiently, you’ll need to be ready to accommodate for a variety of obstacles.
+To keep your facility running smoothly and efficiently, you’ll need to be ready to accommodate a variety of obstacles.

 Ready to take the next step toward updating your facility with smart automation?
 Learn more on our website.